dobby-spark/dobby-core/README.md

 ## <a name="deployment"></a>Installation and Deployment

 1. clone the repo `git clone git@github.com:dobby-spark/dobby-core.git` on a machine where you want to run the application
+1. install node.js dependencies: `cd dobby-core; npm install`
-2. setup environment variable *CONTACT_POINTS* to point to your cassandra host, e.g. `export CONTACT_POINTS=localhost`
+1. setup environment variable *CONTACT_POINTS* to point to your cassandra host, e.g. `export CONTACT_POINTS=localhost`
-3. (optional) setup environment variable *CONTACT_PORT* to point to your cassandra port, e.g. `export CONTACT_PORT=9042`
+1. (optional) setup environment variable *CONTACT_PORT* to point to your cassandra port, e.g. `export CONTACT_PORT=9042`
-4. run setup `cd dobby-core; ./setup.sh`
+1. create and populate cassandra DB by runnin setup: `./setup.sh`

 ## <a name="setup"></a>Setup

 ### <a name="register_bot"></a>1.
 Register Bot
 It is advisable that you use a new/unique account for your bot, that it can be easily invited to different rooms for participation.
 1. register a new/unique Cisco Spark account
-2. log on [developer.ciscospark.com] to obtain token for your bot's account
+1. log on [developer.ciscospark.com] to obtain token for your bot's account

 ### <a name="invite_bot"></a>2.
 Invite Bot to a room
 Create a new Spark conversation using your own spark account and invite the bot's account to that room.